Freakwill/pyrimidine/paper/paper.md

 # Create your own classes and algorithms

 In the standard GA, the mutation rate and crossover rate remain constant and uniform throughout the entire population during evolution.
 However, in self-adaptive GAs, these rates can be dynamically encoded in each individual, allowing for adaptability during iterations.
-It is remarkably simple to implement self-adaptability by pyrimidine.
+It is remarkably simple to implement self-adaptability by `pyrimidine`.

 We introduce a "mixed-individual" consisting of two chromosomes of different types: `BinaryChromosome`, representing the solution, and `FloatChromosome`, encapsulating the probabilities of mutation and crossover, which is inherently equipped with genetic operations tailored for floating-point numbers.